All they Need Is Love

 * Your pet must meet Last Hope's Qualifications and Surrender Steps that will assure the pet can be safely adopted into a new home. ( The completion of the following Surrender Steps does not guarantee Last Hope's ability to accept your animal for surrender.)

 Last Hope may not be able to consider your pet for surrender if any of the following conditions exist:

-* The animal was purchased from a breeder or adopted from another rescue where a contract exists stipulating that the pet must be returned to the breeder or rescue if you can no longer keep the pet.
+* The animal was purchased from a breeder or adopted from another rescue where a contract exists stipulating that the pet must be returned to the breeder or rescue organization if you can no longer keep the pet.
 Please check any agreement or contract you signed when you purchased or adopted your pet first before contacting Last Hope.